 The work of the institute is extremely demanding, with the equivalent of one week's material in a normal college setting covered each day.
 Daily attendance is required and nightly assignments are substantial.
 Classes begin at 9:30 a.m. and continue until 4 p.m., Monday through Friday, with only a short break for lunch.
 Morning drill sessions ensure that students move beyond the passive recognition of reading to the active mastery of morphology and syntax.
 Daily quizzes and weekly examinations help students continually to assess their progress.
 Optional review sessions are conducted throughout the week for students who seek extra help.

-The hallmark of the Institute is the total commitment of both faculty and students.
-Each student has a faculty advisor, but students may call on any faculty member at any time for help.
-Each year before the Institute begins, the faculty spend several weeks pre-teaching the material to each other to ensure that we are completely consistent in our understanding and communication with students.
+The hallmark of the institute is the total commitment of both faculty and students.
+Each student has a faculty adviser, but students may call on any faculty member at any time for help.
+Each year before the institute begins, the faculty spend several weeks pre-teaching the material to each other to ensure that we are completely consistent in our understanding and communication with students.
 Our classrooms are open, to both faculty who observe each other's classes and visitors from all over.

 Many students of previous institutes have found the work the most demanding of their academic careers but also the most rewarding.

 Twelve undergraduate credits can be earned in either language of the Basic Programs through Brooklyn College.
 Eight undergraduate credits can be earned in either language of the Upper-level Programs.